 Client Training - building a solid bond for a life together

 Just prior to the December 16th Graduation Ceremony, Jeff and Annie spent two weeks together learning about each other attending lectures and practice sessions to learn the application of over 100 service dog commands.
 To kick off the bonding process, Jeff and Annie were tethered together for an entire week, which makes for some intimate moments as Jeff describes in his interview on Fairbanks local public radio station KUAC.
-During the first week, Jeff learned about the service dog training concepts and methods used to train service dogs at the Bergin University of Canine Studies.
+During the first week, Jeff learned about the service dog training concepts and methods used to train service dogs at the Bergin College of Canine Studies.
 Week two involved outings in the community to movies, restaurants, and grocery stores.
 Jeff and Annie were accompanied by two simulated clients, who were actually volunteers experiencing the Client Training to learn about it and to help PPH refine its program.
 Their efforts are very much appreciated.
 The course entailed a solid 2-week commitment to long, full days of study and practice.

 Graduation - a celebration of the team

 The Graduation Ceremony began with an introduction by Dave Platte, COO of Paws for Purple Hearts and culminated with a service dog demonstration by the PPH service pups-in-training, including the newest addition, 9-week old “Cheechako” (“a newcomer to the mining districts of Alaska or northwestern Canada”).

 The highlight of the night was when Annie’s Puppy Parent Heidi Faulkner of the Silent Springs FFA officially presented Jeff with his service dog Annie.
 During Jeff’s acceptance speech, he invited several fellow Veterans who spent many hours training the service dogs up to the podium.
 He acknowledged their contributions and thanked them for their unwavering support.